-Sabio is a developer community offering 12-week full-time coding bootcamps in Los Angeles and Orange County.
+Sabio is a developer community offering 12-week full-time coding bootcamps in Los Angeles, Orange County, and Online.
 Sabio focuses on .NET/C# and trains across the full-stack in Mobile, Front End, Back End, Source Control, Database and Development platforms.
 Its project-based learning curriculum and pedagogy provide a superior training experience that exposes its students to the full software development life cycle.

 The Sabio curriculum prepares students for entry-level developer jobs by including a real-world project for a client and 4 weeks of career support and guidance.
 Students also get 6-12 weeks of instructor-led pre-work before starting the intensive bootcamp.
 All students have access to Sabio's extended mentorship and their professional development program for five years.
 Sabio instructors have over 100 years of combined professional software engineering experience.
 Their commitment to small classrooms and expert instruction gives students an edge when competing in the job market.

-Sabio is approved by the state of California and is also a founding member and current board member of CIRR, a coding industry organization seeking to provide transparency in outcomes reporting, illustrating their commitment to student outcomes and truth in advertising.
-Sabio innovates based on experience, expertise and market knowledge.
+Sabio is approved by the state of California and innovates based on experience, expertise and market knowledge.

 Applicants do not need previous programming experience, but individuals with prior experience are placed in a faster track than others.
 The application process at Sabio identifies motivated and engaged students from a variety of backgrounds.
 Past students include those with advanced degrees in Computer Science, Engineering but also Musicology, Psychology, Finance, Mathematics and many others.
 All applicants should have a great personality, work ethic, and ability to solve basic logic problems.